JohnSnowLabs/spark-nlp/docs/en/CPUvsGPUbenchmark.md

 <div class="h3-box" markdown="1">

 ## How to get the best of the GPU
 Not always GPU will beat CPU machines.
-Even our use case, where we got almost a 20% of improvement, the GPU remains only at 40% of its utilization, what shows there is still room for improvement:
+Even in our use case, where we got almost a 20% of improvement, the GPU remains only at 40% of its utilization, what shows there is still room for improvement:

 ![](/assets/images/gpu_vs_cpu_pic4.png)

-The level of improvement depends on the spec on both machines and, evidently, on the model to be trained and the size of the dataset.
+The level of improvement depends on the specs on both machines and, evidently, on the model to be trained and the size of the dataset.

 Bigger improvements can be achived with bigger datasets and big batch sizes.

-Also, pipelines with heavy computational cost, as `SentenceEntityResolver` (see Training documentation [here](https://nlp.johnsnowlabs.com/docs/en/licensed_training) are more suitable to leverage the improvement of the GPU.
+Also, pipelines with heavy computational cost, as `SentenceEntityResolver` (see Training documentation [here](https://nlp.johnsnowlabs.com/docs/en/licensed_training) are more suitable to achieve improvements using a GPU.

 </div>
 <div class="h3-box" markdown="1">